 And where did the majority of U.S. gold exports head to?
 You got it...
 Hong Kong-China & India:

-Of the 101 mt of U.S. gold exports JAN-FEB 2017, Hong Kong-China and India received 61.8 mt, or nearly two-thirds of the total.
-Switzerland received 28 mt, U.K. imported 5.6 mt and the U.A.E. acquired 3.3 mt.
-The remaining 2.3 mt went to various countries such as, Germany, Canada and Mexico.
+Of the 101 mt of U.S. gold exports JAN-FEB 2017, Hong Kong-China and India received 61.8 mt or nearly two-thirds of the total.
+Switzerland received 28 mt, the U.K. imported 5.6 mt and the U.A.E. acquired 3.3 mt.
+The remaining 2.3 mt went to various countries such as Germany, Canada, and Mexico.

 What is also quite interesting, is that the majority of the year-over-year increase went to Hong Kong-China and India.
 U.S. gold exports to Hong Kong-China and India doubled from 31 mt during JAN-FEB 2016 to 61.8 mt JAN-FEB 2017.

 What does this all mean?
-It means, as U.S. precious metals investors continue to BICKER, COMPLAIN, BELLY-ACHE and WHINE about the low gold price, the Chinese and Indians smile as they continue to exchange increasing worthless fiat money for shiny yellow metal.
+It means as U.S. precious metals investors continue to BICKER, COMPLAIN, BELLY-ACHE, and WHINE about the low gold price, the Chinese and Indians smile as they continue to exchange increasingly worthless fiat money for the shiny yellow metal.

 Matter-a-fact, I have heard from several sources, that many precious metals investors in the U.S. are selling gold into the market.
 This has to be one of the STUPIDEST things to do.
 Of course, if a person needs to sell gold to purchase something or pay bills... that is understandable.
 But, to sell gold because of low market sentiment, goes against all sound reasoning and logic to own gold.